santiagocodes/resources/README.md

 - [Slides](https://slides.com/) is a place for creating, presenting and sharing slide decks.
 - [Trello](https://trello.com/) is a collaboration tool that organizes your projects into boards.
 - [IHaveBeenPawned](https://haveibeenpwned.com/) checks if you have an account that has been compromised in a data breach.
+- [Grammarly](www.grammarly.com/) is a writing assistant that works where you write.
+Check grammar, wordiness, and more.
+- [Daily 2.0](https://chrome.google.com/webstore/detail/daily-20-source-for-busy/jlmpjdjjbgclbocgajdjefcidcncaied) is a chrome extention that replaces your new tab with the latest trending dev news.
+- [Wappalyzer](https://chrome.google.com/webstore/detail/wappalyzer/gppongmhjkpfnbhagpmjfkannfbllamg?hl=es) is a browser extension that uncovers the technologies used on websites.
+- [Prettier](https://prettier.io/) automatically formats your code to a style when you save it.